Totally geodesic submanifolds of Teichmuller space: Proof of Theorem

-\begin{lem} Let $U$ be a connected neighborhood of a point $p$ in $\bC^a$, let $\cM$ be a complex manifold, and let $f:U\to \cM$ be analytic.
-For any $k$ and $d$, the set $\cV_{k,d}(p)$ of $k$ planes $V$ through $p$ such that $f$ restricted to $V\cap U$ has derivative of rank at most $d$ at every point of $V\cap U$ is a subvariety of the variety of $k$ planes through $p$.

-In coordinates provided by the Pl\"ucker embedding, $\cV_{k,d}(p)$ is defined by a (possibly infinite) set of homogeneous polynomials that vary analytically with $p\in U$. \end{lem}
+\begin{lem} Let $U$ be a connected neighbourhood of a point $p\in \bC^a$, let $\cM$ be a complex manifold, and let $f: U\to \cM$ be complex analytic.
+For any $k$ and $d$, let $\cV_{k,d}$ be the set of real subspaces $V$ of the tangent space to $\bC^a$ at $p$ of real dimension $k$ such that for all $h\in GL(2,\bR)$ in a neighbourhood of the identity, $\dim_\bC Df_{hp}(h_*V)_\bC\leq d.$ Then \begin{enumerate} \item $\cV_{k,d}(p)$ is a subvariety of the Grassmanian of subspaces of $\bR^{2a}$ of dimension $k$, and \item in coordinates provided by the Pl\"ucker embedding, $\cV_{k,d}(p)$ is defined by a (possibly infinite) set of polynomials that vary real analytically with $p\in U$. \end{enumerate} \end{lem}